swamiiyer/swamiiyer.github.io/_pages/cs210/course_info.md

 | [60, 63)  | D-  |
 | [0, 60)   | F   |

-**Note:**
+#### Note

 - The goal of the exercises and projects is to make sure that you can apply the concepts learned in class to solve relatively straightforward computational problems (exercises) and somewhat challenging real-world scientific problems (projects).
 - The exams will test your understanding of the material covered in class as well as concepts from the projects.
 - Each of the two exams will have a written and a programming component.
 The written exam, worth 75 points, will take place during a class period.
 The exam will be closed-book and will contain 25 multiple-choice questions, each worth 3 points.
 The programming exam, worth 25 points, will take place during a discussion session.
-- I will not give makeup exams unless there is an extremely compelling reason and documentation to support it.
 - If you score at least 80% on both exams, the higher exam score will be considered as the exam average.
 - Attendance score will be based on attendance in class (3%) and discussions (2%).
-- You can earn up to 3% extra points for attending and participating in the SI sessions.
-The points will be assigned based on feedback from the SI leader.
+- You can earn up to 3% extra points for attending the SI sessions.
+Your SI score will be calculated as `3A(E1 + E2) / 200N`, where `A` is the number of unique sessions you attended (attending multiple sessions in a week just counts as one), `N` is the number of unique sessions held, and `E1` and `E2` are your Exam 1 and Exam 2 scores, respectively.
+For example, if `A = 9`, `N = 13`, `E1 = 62`, and `E2 = 82`, the SI score is `1.5%`.
 - You can also earn up to 0.01x% extra points if x% of the class completes the end-of-semester course evaluation.
 - If your overall score falls within half a percent of a higher grade, your score will be elevated to that grade.

-To calculate your current course grade, visit the [What's My Grade?](https://www.cs.umb.edu/~siyer/teaching/cs210_grade.html) website.
+Click [here](grade.html) to calculate your current course grade.

 ### iClicker

-I will use [iClicker](https://app.reef-education.com/\#/login iClicker) to record your attendance in class.
-You will be able to mark yourself present, using your laptop or smartphone, during the first 15 minutes of a class.
-In addition, I will take paper-based attendance on three unannounced days.
+Starting from the second week, I will use [iClicker](https://app.reef-education.com/\#/login iClicker) to record your attendance in class.
+You will be able to mark yourself present, using your laptop or smart device, during the first 15 minutes of a class.
+In addition, I will take paper-based attendance on some undisclosed days.
 If I find any discrepancy in your attendance record on those days (ie, you were marked present on iClicker but absent on paper), you will receive a 0 for your overall attendance score.

-The TAs will record your attendance during discussions.
+The TAs will manually record your attendance during discussions.

 ### Piazza

-I will use [Piazza](https://piazza.com/umb/fall2023/cs210/home) as the online discussion forum for the course.
+I will use [Piazza](https://piazza.com/umb/spring2024/cs210/home) as the online discussion forum for the course.
 If you have any general questions about the projects, lectures, textbook, or other course material, the most effective way to get them resolved is by posting them on Piazza.
 You can expect your questions to be answered by the course staff or one of your classmates.
 Remember that you can post anonymously, but you are anonymous only to your classmates and not to the course staff.

 ### Gradescope